kyleslie2/juniper-renos/src/pages/about/index.md

 ### Step 8: Ongoing Project

-We understand that living in renovations is difficult (we've done it!) so we will keep you regularly updated along the way so that you know when to expect to have your home be renovation-free again!
+We understand that living in renovations is difficult (we've done it!) so we will keep you regularly updated along the way about the progress we are making and when we expect your house to be renovation-free again!
 We also work hard to keep the job-site as clean and tidy as possible to minimize your stress.

 ### Step 9: Project Completion